thewtex/thesis/strain_estimation/strain_estimation.rst

 It is easier to perform statistical hypothesis testing with a single, scalar strain statistic than with the full second-order tensor.
-With the appropriate scalar quantity derived from the tensor, comparisons can be made to other metrics that quantify plaque vulnerability, and a number that indexes likliness of plaque rupture will hopefully be obtained.
+With the appropriate scalar quantity derived from the tensor, comparisons can be made to other metrics that quantify plaque vulnerability, and a number that indexes likeliness of plaque rupture will hopefully be obtained.
 The three strain tensor components estimated from a 2D image can be combined into a single strain index using metrics developed in the field of material plasticity theory.
 In material